xiaoyu-iid/Comp20-semester-project/README.md

 - We will rank users after each game among all players in your area!

         Utilizing: Geolocation
-- We will present user’s hightest score and ranking to the user after each game.
+- We will present scores and ranking to the user after each game.

         Utilizing: Reporting with charts and graphs

 ## What data will your prototype be using and collecting:

-- Locally store the user’s username and profile photo.
-- Collect and store the user’s personal scores.
+- Collect and store the users' scores.
 - Collect and store nearby players’ scores according to the user’s geolocation.
+- Locally store the user’s username and profile photo(optional).

 ## Algorithms or special techniques that will be necessary: